July 07, 2018

 Hero of the people.

-Super President was DePatie-Freleng Enterprises’ entry into the booming action/adventure genre of Saturday morning.
+Super President was DePatie-Freleng Enterprises’ entry into the booming action/adventure genre that launched what we recognize as Saturday morning television.
 The show was broken up into two different segments.
-Super President focused on the President of “a modern nation”, James Norcross, who also happened to be the superhero Super President.
+Super President focused on the President of “a modern nation”, James Norcross (Paul Frees), who also happened to be the superhero Super President.
 A cosmic storm granted him super strength and the ability to change the molecular composition of his body into anything; including steel, granite, ozone and water.
 Each change was preceded by the electrons rotating around the nucleus of his atom logo.
 He could also fly via a jet-powered belt he wore as part of his costume.
 Otherwise, he traveled in his flying Omnicar, which was kept in his lair accessible through a secret entrance in his office.
 Super President often went against mad scientists, mutated creatures, and terrorists.

 The Presidential Mansion.